-Hundreds of people gathered along the shoreline to cheer Nyad as she neared completion of what has been a life-long dream.
+Hundreds of people gathered along the shoreline to cheer Nyad as she neared completion of her marathon swim.
 She first attempted the Cuba-to-U.S. swim in 1978 when she was 28.
 More recent attempts since 2010 were thwarted when she was overcome with exhaustion, attacked by poisonous jellyfish and confronted by thunderstorms.

 On this swim, Nyad wore a specially designed prosthetic face mask to ward off the stinging jellyfish attacks, along with a full body suit, gloves and shoes.
-She averaged more than three kilometers an hour during the marathon swim.
+She averaged more than three kilometers an hour.